 Improve your website one step at a time.
 Download this guide for FREE!

 What type of writing do you like to do?
 Some writers hone in on content marketing, which involves creating:

-Be attention-grabbing.
+Grab the editor's attention ASAP.
 Write an email subject line that’ll convince the editor to open your email and read.
 Try to keep it under 65 characters.
 This is actually your first chance to show off your writing chops, so even if your specialty isn't email marketing copy, take your time crafting a good subject line.

 Join a community of freelancers.
-You can easily find a group on Facebook, Meetup, or LinkedIn, but if you don’t see a group, start one.
+You can easily find groups on Facebook, via Twitter, Meetup, or LinkedIn;.
+If you don’t see a group, start one.
 Chances are, you’re not the only ambitious writer in your area who’s also looking for feedback.

 I earned a B.A. in Journalism from the University of Wisconsin at Madison (go Bucky).
 After realizing my first job might involve carrying a police scanner at 2 am in pursuit of “newsworthy” crimes, I decided I was better suited for freelance blogging and marketing writing.
 Since 2010, I’ve owned my freelance writing business, EST Creative.
 When I’m not penning, doodling ideas, or chatting with clients, you’ll find me hiking with my husband, baby boy, and 2 mischievous mutts.